gsuresh7/ML.Net/README.md

 # ML.Net
 understanding ML.Net

-1.Open visual Studio 2017
+1.Open visual Studio 2017 community adition which is a free download

-2.Browse to the solution folder and click Pricing_App
+2.Browse to the solution folder and click Pricing_App solution folder

 3.the soultion will be opened in the solution explorer